Kodeworks/rust-nannou-workshop/part1/README.md

 In these exercises we will gradually implement simple version of an computer art work from the 1960s by John Whitney, as seen in [this Youtube-video](https://www.youtube.com/watch?v=jIv-EcX9tUs)

 We'll build it in byte sized pieces and pick up some Rust specific topics along the way.
-If you find any of the exercise difficult, feel free to just look at the suggestion and move along.
+If you find any of the exercises difficult, feel free to just look at the suggestion and move along.
-You can always come to the material a later time if feel for it.
+You can always come back to the material at a later time if you feel like it.

 We start with a basic app setup for a Nannou program.
 In the exercises for Part 1, we will work with the file `part1/src/main.rs`.